Starting his career at Anderlecht, Romelu Lukaku was introduced to senior soccer at the tender age of 16.

 Finding the net 15 times in 31 Premier League games, Lukaku helped the Toffees to a club-record 72 points and fifth-place finish.

-Unsurprisingly for these contributions, Roberto Martinez rewarded the forward with a five-year deal, signing him from the Blues for a reported £28million ($38million).
+Unsurprisingly, Roberto Martinez rewarded the forward with a five-year deal, signing him from the Blues for a reported £28million.

-Similar league success did not follow the next year, however, Lukaku enjoyed success in Europe, scoring eight goals to finish as the Europa League's joint-highest goalscorer that season.
+Similar league success did not follow the next year.
+However, Lukaku enjoyed a purple patch in Europe, scoring eight goals to finish as the Europa League's joint-highest goalscorer.

 In 2015/16, the Belgian's permanent move started to pay dividends for the Toffees.